The TrueFire Review: Leading the Way in Advanced Courses (2019 Update)

 Sticking to the Learning Paths, experienced players can bypass the first set of core courses and head straight for anything from ‘Late Beginner to Intermediate’ courses right up to ‘Late Intermediate to Advanced’ courses.

-Each of these core courses come with supplementary courses that offer extra tuition.
+Each of these core courses features a selection of supplementary courses that offer extra tuition.
 For example, you could begin on ‘Play Jazz Guitar 4: Rhythm Approaches’ (under ‘Intermediate to Late Intermediate’), which is a core course, then move onto ‘30 Jazz Guitar Rhythms You MUST Know’ or ‘Magic Gypsy Chords & Rhythms’ for an extended look.

-TrueFire is certainly worthwhile for bassists too, as courses are available for complete beginners right up to advanced players, with the same core course and supplementary course structure as is available for guitarists.
+TrueFire is certainly a worthwhile platform for bassists too, as courses are available for complete beginners right up to advanced players, with the same core course and supplementary course structure as is available for guitarists.